DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ---

-# Annotation Categories
+# Sheet List

-The first step is to select the SheetLink in the DiRootsOne menu and to choose the Annotation Categories tab.
+The first step is to select the SheetGen in the DiRootsOne menu and to choose the Sheet List tab.

 Steps: